-It’s never an easy thing to see your elderly parent struggle with daily tasks due to injury, illness or simply the side effects of age-related conditions.
+It’s never easy to see your elderly parent struggle with daily self-care aides due to injury, illness or simply the side effects of age-related conditions.
 Most family caregivers like you are stepping in to help take care of them and doing tasks like cooking, cleaning, bathing and dressing.
 When you aren’t able to assist with these tasks, home care aides can come into their home to provide the help they need.

 This transition from independence to dependence can be hard on your aging mom or dad.
 That’s why it’s important to let them do as much for themselves as they can before you assist.
 Dressing aides are simple devices designed to help elderly or disabled people with getting dressed on their own.
 They compensate for those that don’t have much flexibility or a strong grip.
 Dressing aides can also assist those that may not have full use of an arm or hand.

 One of the most popular dressing aides is the dressing stick.
 This simple-looking tool is quite versatile and can help elderly adults do everything from pull up pants and skirts to take their socks off.
 Most dressing sticks are easy-to-grip sticks with a hook on each end.
 Similarly, an all-purpose grabbing tool can help seniors pick up clothing off the floor, or grip clothing so they can pull it on better.
 Typically an all-purpose grabbing tool has a claw on one end and a trigger on the other.